 Art and Spirituality are like sisters, sprawled on the green grass of the cosmos.
 They are the pendulum on which the universe of personal existence swings.

-Spirituality, Art, and Poetry
+1. Spirituality, Art, and Poetry

-The situation slightly improved over the years, but still, one of the most famous classical singers of Iran, Mohammad-Reza Shajarian in 2009 requested that the Iran Broadcasting Company should stop playing his songs, especially “Iran, Ey Saraye Omid” (Iran, the Land of Hope), as it has no relation with the current situation of his country.
+The tradition of sung poetry has been alive for hundreds of years in Persia, and Ghazals (a type of love poetry) was sung even before the Muslim Conquest.
+After the so-called Islamic Revolution in Iran, the stern Ayatollah tried to suppress almost all forms of artistic expression, but it persists to this day.
+The situation slightly improved over the years, but still, one of the most famous classical singers of Iran, Mohammad-Reza Shajarian in 2009 requested that the Iran Broadcasting Company stop playing his songs, especially “Iran, Ey Saraye Omid” (Iran, the Land of Hope), as it has no relation with the current situation of his country.

 Consider this poem by Attar, written on the mystical theme of “the moth and the flame.”:

 The Poem of The Butterflies “The people of this world are like the three butterflies in front of a candle’s flame.
 The first one went closer and said: I know about love.
 The second one touched the flame lightly with his wings and said: I know how love’s fire can burn.
 The third one threw himself into the heart of the flame and was consumed.
 He alone knows what true love is”.

 3. Rabindranath Tagore And The Spiritual Art of India